ewanhempsey/email-template-system/README.md

 ### Template Management

 * **Dynamic Placeholders:** Template content is plain HTML embedded with placeholders (e.g., `[Brand Color]`, `[Your Full Name]`).
 The JavaScript engine automatically replaces these tokens with your saved settings on every preview update.
-* **Template Library:** The sidebar provides a quick, centralized view of all available templates.
+* **Template Library:** The sidebar provides a quick, centralised view of all available templates.
-* **Favourite Templates:** Templates can be marked as favourites using the star icon, which saves their preferred status locally and prioritizes them visually.
+* **Favourite Templates:** Templates can be marked as favourites using the star icon, which saves their preferred status locally and prioritises them visually.

 ---